ampproject/amphtml/extensions/amp-consent/amp-consent.md

 #### checkConsentHref

 `checkConsentHref`: Instructs AMP to make a CORS POST request with credentials to the specified URL to remotely configure the consent.
-The purpose is to 1) determine if the page should prompt consent dialog and collect consent, 2) get the consent state from server.
+The purpose is to 1) determine if consent is required for the user, 2) get the consent state from server, 3) get extra `sharedData` from server to share with AMP components.

 ##### Request